reinhud/async-fastapi-postgres-template/README.md

 ```

 ### Applying database migrations
-In tetsing, newest revision will be applied automatically before tests.
+In testing, newest revision will be applied automatically before tests.
-To run migrations maually before spinning up the docker containers, go to ```/src``` and:
+To run migrations manually before spinning up the docker containers, go to ```/src``` and:
 * Create new revision
 ```
 docker-compose run fastapi_server alembic revision --autogenerate -m "The hottest new db changes around"